Lazaro549/Prog-Web-Intensivo/class/class05/README.md

 **Types:**

-internal
+- internal

-external
+- external

-anchors
+- anchors

-**Attributes:**
+**Attributes**

-href
+- href
-title
+- title
-target. (_blank : new tab)
+- target. (_blank : new tab)

 ## ⌨️Practical Work
--Create "index" pages for news and games (3 pages: homepage, news category, games category) -Create a game with 3 doors, 2 lead to death.html (link) and the other leads to chest.html
+- Create "index" pages for news and games (3 pages: homepage, news category, games category)
+- Create a game with 3 doors, 2 lead to death.html (link) and the other leads to chest.html